Mariam Soulakiotis: Crimes

-Soulakiotis was alleged to have encouraged wealthy women to enter the monastery and then subjected them to coercion or torture until they transferred their assets to the institution.
-She subsequently embezzled these assets and, in some cases, killed the donors.
-Beginning in 1940, after consolidating authority within the monastery's convent, she was reported to have sent monks affiliated with the monastery across Greece to seek out wealthy potential benefactors.
-Reuters reported that, at the time of her arrest, she had acquired approximately three hundred houses and farms, in addition to valuable as gold and jewelry.
-One accuser, Eugenia Margheti, (Note: Greek: Ευγενία Μαργέτη) stated that she had been confined to an isolation cell and tortured until she relinquished property valued at ₯118 million (about US$80,000 in 1952).
+Soulakiotis' alleged modus operandi was to encourage wealthy women to join the convent, and then torture them until they donated their fortunes to the monastery; once the money was donated, Soulakiotis would embezzle it and, in some cases, kill the "donor".
+Beginning in 1940, after establishing control over the other nuns in the monastery's convent, she was said to have even sent the monastery's monks traveling around Greece in search of wealthy "spinsters, widows, [and] families" to "convert".
+Reuters reported that, at the time of her arrest, she had amassed three hundred homes and farms across the country in this way, along with "gold and jewels worth thousands of pounds". (£2,000 was .)
+One of her accusers, Eugenia Margheti, (Note: Greek: Ευγενία Μαργέτη) reported that she was held in an isolation cell and tortured until she surrendered property worth ₯118 million.

-The first police investigation into the monastery was prompted by an anonymous complaint from the daughter of a wealthy woman who had willed all her property to the institution; the complainant alleged that her mother had acted under coercion and accused the monastery’s leadership of "blackmail and threats".
+Soulakiotis first came to the attention of police when an anonymous complaint was made by the daughter of a wealthy woman who had willed all her property to the monastery—she insisted that her mother wouldn't have done this without being forced, and accused the monastery's administration of "blackmail and threats".

-Additional attention from authorities followed the disappearance of Simela Spyrides, (Note: Greek: Συμέλα Σπυρίδου) an 18-year-old Greek-born American from Toledo, Ohio, who went missing in 1949.
-The Federal Bureau of Investigation traced her to Greece, and her father, Christo Spyrides, sought assistance from Greek and American authorities, alleging that his daughter had been persuaded to join the monastery by a nun named Mariam Zaphriopoulos who had traveled to the United States to collect property bequeathed to the convent.
-The Associated Press reported in 1951 that Spyrides succeeded in contacting his daughter, though it did not specify whether she had been residing at the monastery.
+Soulakiotis further faced police scrutiny when they were searching for an 18-year-old female from Toledo, Ohio, born in Greece, Simela Spyrides, (Note: Greek: Συμέλα Σπυρίδου) who first went missing in 1949.
+The United States Federal Bureau of Investigation had traced Spyrides to the monastery, and her father, Christo Spyrides, called on the Greek embassy and authorities from Ohio to take action, claiming that his daughter was "lured" to the convent by a nun he identified as "Mariam Zaphriopoulos", who he said had been in the United States to collect property worth US$10,000 left to the monastery.
+However, the Associated Press reported that Spyrides was able to get into contact with his daughter after their initial reports, omitting whether or not she had been in the convent.